shawnr/practical-javascript-2-webapps/visual-feedback/transitions-and-animations.md

 Although we have learned enough in this section to dramatically improve our interface, it is possible to do more with transitions than we have explored here.
 If we're feeling like a challenge, or more exploration, it's worthwhile to dig into the [Vue.js Guide](https://vuejs.org/v2/guide) and learn about [list move transitions](https://vuejs.org/v2/guide/transitions.html#List-Move-Transitions) and [reusable transitions](https://vuejs.org/v2/guide/transitions.html#Reusable-Transitions) among other fascinating details.

+In addition to the built-in features of Vue.js, it is worthwhile to explore some of the other third-party modules that have been created to provide some great animation and transition experiences.
+[The Animation section on the Awesome Vue list](https://github.com/vuejs/awesome-vue#animation) is a great place to start.
+[The `vue2-animate` package](https://github.com/asika32764/vue2-animate) will be used in the project that goes with this section.